techidaily/site-ios-unlock/source/_posts/is-your-apple-iphone-12-pro-in-security-lockout-proper-ways-to-unlock-by-drfone-ios.md

 ![itunes-restore](https://images.wondershare.com/drfone/unlock-new/unlock-usb/itunes-restore.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Wait for a while and you could unlock the screen to use USB accessories.
 However, in step one, you may need to enter your passcode to get stuck during the process.
 Therefore, this method is not the most efficient.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 6: How to Unlock Apple iPhone 12 Pro to Use USB Accessories without Passcode via Recovery Mode?